OnRampOrg/onramp/docs/README.md

 ## Contributing Developers

 To be written...
+ * Include information about debugging and testing
+ * Adding new PCE targets
+ * Working with Module and Job State
+ * Adding new bin/onramp_pce_service.py commands
+ * PCE.tools pydoc

 ### Currently Implemented REST Interface:
 | URL             | GET                                        | POST               | DELETE             |